democracyforwardaotearoanewzealand/introduction/README.md

 - Local government financial strain and rate increases

   <img width="158" height="263" alt="image" src="https://github.com/user-attachments/assets/2d1e7c29-5f44-4f75-a4d7-bd9b74847f86" />

+Should we put Braille on them?
+Or would be raised buttons enough?

 What matters to you?
 How do we do the voting rods?
 Email me.